geoffrey-diederichs/Learning_maldev/DLL_injection/Basic_DLL_injection/README.md

 $ x86_64-w64-mingw32-gcc launcher.c -o launcher.exe
 ```

-Then, make sure the dll is at the correct path (the launcher can be executed from anywhere) and just execute the launcher.
+Then, make sure the dll is at the correct path (the launcher can be executed from anywhere), spawn a notepad and execute the launcher.